 After a bucket load of trophies under Heynckes, Kroos then worked under Pep Guardiola, and though their co-operation lasted only a year before the former’s transfer to present club Real Madrid, Kroos values the lessons he learned under the Spaniard to this day.

 “You could say that Heynckes’ arrival was one of the catalysts for my development, but I wouldn’t underestimate that year under Guardiola,” he says.
 “I think my career took another step forward in that time.
 Guardiola saw me as a central player in his system, which fitted my style of play perfectly.”

 Playing regularly for season after season under some of the best coaches in the world had helped Kroos mature into the complete midfielder in his final season at Bayern, and by the time Germany travelled to the 2014 World Cup, both he and the rest of Germany’s golden generation – Schweinsteiger, Müller, Mesut Özil et al. – were ready to become world champions.

-Since swapping Munich for Madrid, Kroos has continued to mature, lifting the Champions League twice – an achievement that continues to elude his former club – and winning the La Liga title in 2016/17.
+Since swapping Munich for Madrid, Kroos has continued to mature, winning La Liga in 2016/17 and three successive UEFA Champions League titles.
 As the trophies and the appreciation continue to rack up, Kroos looks more and more the German equivalent of Xavi, and perhaps may even surpass him.